lasit/precision-rifle-load-development-v3/docs/COMPONENTS.md

 - Provides interactive target image viewing with zoom and pan capabilities
 - Saves changes back to the test file
 - Preserves filter settings when saving changes
-- Uses component lists from Component_List.yaml for dropdown options
+- Uses component lists from Lists.yaml for dropdown options
+- Supports copying and pasting of environment data between tests

 ### Key Classes